lucameng/passable_area/README.md

-# Passable Node
+# Passable Area

 ## Overview
-`passable_node` evaluates ground traversability in real time using a fused point cloud and IMU stream.
+`passable_area` evaluates ground traversability in real time using a fused point cloud and IMU stream.
 The node maintains a gravity-aligned elevation grid, classifies each cell as passable, impassable, or unknown based on roughness and drop thresholds, and publishes both grid map and point cloud outputs for navigation or mapping stacks.

 ## Key Features
 - Body-frame safety checks that combine roughness and drop limits to stay stable on slopes.